I’m here to help

 In an agency adoption, the expectant mother or birth parent places with an agency.
 In most cases, the agency will match the birth parent with adoptive parents, with each side having input on the match.
 Through an agency, an expectant mother may receive help with her “reasonable and necessary” living expenses.

-Open Adoption and Closed
+Open Adoption or Closed

 The amount of openness or contact between the adoptive family and birth family can vary from completely open (with full disclosure of everyone’s identity and visits post-adoption) to fully closed (never meeting or exchanging any identifying information).
 Most adoptions fall somewhere on the spectrum between these two extremes and are unique to the needs and wishes of those involved in each individual adoption.